 Select the Create gSSURGO – State Tiled tool.

-Set the SSURGO Downloads field to the location where the SSURGO downloads are to be stored, the Output Folder to where the new gSSURGO is to be stored and check the box next to each State that will be converted to gSSURGO.
+Set the SSURGO Downloads field to the location where the SSURGO downloads have been stored, the Output Folder to where the new gSSURGO is to be stored and check the box next to each State that will be converted to gSSURGO.

 Check the boxes for Overwrite output and Require All Data.